-Things to consider Stage Stage 1: Lay Has there been a change in leadership at your service? the foundations Are there new people you need to gain the support of? for success Is your Action Team still reflecting the diversity of your learning community?
+Stage 1: Lay the foundations for success Has there been a change in leadership at your service?
+Are there new people you need to gain the support of?
+Is your Action Team still reflecting the diversity of your learning community?
 Do you have the right mix of people involved to keep up the momentum?
 Refreshing the membership of the Action Team can be important.
 This will ensure new perspectives and new energy are injected into the team, the workload is shared across the learning community and an increasing number of people develop a sense of ownership of Be You and its implementation.
+Stage 2: Identify Your learning

-Stage 2: Identify ✓ Have your demographics changed? your learning your learning community's needs
+Stage 2: Identify your learning community's needs